rabraghib/judge/README.md

 ## Supported Platforms and Runtimes

 Our instance runs on Linux x64.
 DMOJ/judge supports more architectures.
-Since we also update from upstream, SchOJ/judge may also works on these architectures.
+Since we also update from upstream, SchOJ/judge may also work on these architectures.

-The DMOJ judge does **not** need a root user to run on Linux machines: it will run just fine under a normal user.
+The judge does **not** need a root user to run on Linux machines: it will run just fine under a normal user.
 However, to run it in Docker, a [privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) permission is needed.

 Supported languages include:
 * C++ 11/14/17/20 (GCC and Clang)